Colors

 Where to start

-On the other hand, colors that appear opposite each other are considered complementary.
+On the other hand, colors that appear opposite are considered complementary.
 As a result, they can create a balanced look with more contrast and visual interest.

 You can also stay within the same general shade of color.
 For instance, a color may be bright, muted, dark, soft, warm, or cool.
 Because of this, even a “simple” white or gray can create a very different feeling depending on the undertone.